How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 As one of the three mountains (Jade Mountain and Nanhu Mountain) depicted on the banknotes in Taiwan, Dabajian Mountain is one of the most popular 100 Peaks trails and is relatively easy for new hikers.

 For seasoned hikers or those looking for challenges, you can also take a different route to enjoy the magnificent high mountains that Taiwan can offer.
 You will find information about the various routes to Mt.
-Dabajian, Holy Ridgeline Trail (aka Shengleng Trail), and the other 100 Peaks at Shei-Pa National Park.
+Dabajian, Holy Ridge Trail (aka Shengleng Trail), and the other 100 Peaks at Shei-Pa National Park.

 Table of Contents:

-- Trail Information
+Trail Information and Map/GPX Data

 Trail Name: Mt.
 Dabajian and Mt.
 Xiaobajian 大小霸尖山